How to Avoid Having Your Apple ID Password Stolen By Convincing Con?

 In the recently identified icon scam, the apps on the iPhone display a password pop-up that looks genuine and exactly the same as the one that comes from Apple’s end.
 Because differentiating between the fake and real password pop-up is a hard nut to crack, many iPhone users enter that password to get into the app.

-This Apple ID or password safeguards everything right from your images, messages, media to surfing history.
-If the user has not enabled two-factor authentication and enters the ID in the fake pop-up, there are thick chances of all the personal, as well as confidential information getting compromised.
+This Apple ID or password safeguards everything right from your images, messages, and media to your surfing history.
+If the user has not enabled two-factor authentication and enters the ID in the fake pop-up, there is a high chance of all the personal and confidential information getting compromised.

 How Does it Work?

 The working of the scam includes creating a pop-up within a compromised app.
-The application could be your photos, messages, notes, etc. There is no obvious or easy way to find the difference between this fake and original pop-up.
-Because Apple gives the pop-up frequently while the users use the phone, he enters the ID and thus, compromises its privacy.
+The application could be your photos, messages, notes, etc. There is no obvious or easy way to find the difference between this fake and the original pop-up.
+Because Apple gives pop-ups frequently while users use their phones, they enter their IDs, thus compromising their privacy.

 So, What’s The Solution?